FredericoBresani/ray-tracer/README.md

 # p: identify a plane
 # (x, y, z): the coordinates of a point in the plane
 # (v1, v2, v3): the coordinates of the plane normal
-# s: boolean to tell if the object could cast shadows
-# ms: boolean inside the object material to know if the material can get shadowed
 ```

 - Triangle mesh: